 Note: Dewy finish can accent wrinkles or expression lines because of the brightness

-It doesn’t dry out your skin, and either gives a super hydrated-glowing finish.
+It doesn’t dry out your skin, and either give a super hydrated-glowing finish.

-It can be ideal for combination skin type!
+It can be ideal for combination skin types!
 And also for mature skin.

 This one is just fantastic!